fKraus96/NLP_SEO_optimisation/README.md

 # NLP_SEO_optimisation

 This project explores alternative methods of SEO optimisation using customers data based on the forum of Bunq.
-The models utilised and an in-depth analysis is provided in the SEO_optimisation_Bunq_forum.ipynb.
+An in-depth analysis including detailed text and descriptions are provided in the colab file SEO_optimisation_Bunq_forum.ipynb.

 In order to run the code, clone the repository into google colab using the following command: